heatblayze/CustomProjectSettings/README.md

 # Custom Project Settings
 Enables custom scriptable settings for the Unity Editor, accessible in builds

-I wanted some custom settings for my Unity project, so I made some simple functionality to allow for this.

 Essentially this allows you to create a `ScriptableObject` that is saved outside of the _Assets_ folder in your project, that can then be edited in the Inspector in the Unity Editor.

 These files are automatically copied to the folder _Resources/CustomSettings_ at build time and removed on completion of the build.